 In parallel with this, the gang began to produce and distribute drugs.
 Soon the gang turned into a real syndicate with its own hierarchy.

 “They approached the construction of their work quite systematically so that they could not be exposed.
 Krivoy Rog is divided into districts, these districts are divided into blocks.
 In every block, in every district, they had their own representatives who sold drugs.
-There was even a “power bloc” - people who came if “problems” arose.
+There was even a “power block” - people who came if “problems” arose.
 They called the process of “educating” their own people “fishing,” notes Rubel.

 In general, the work looked like this: at first, the gang obtained drugs containing drugs illegally, including abroad.
 For example, in Serbia the “twenties” had their own man, whom they called “Pharmacist”.
-Couriers went to the “Pharmacist” and took his pills, mainly pseudoephedrine.
+Couriers went to the “Apothecary” and took his pills, mainly pseudoephedrine.
 They hid the pills in the bottoms of cars and entered Ukraine through customs points where there were no scanners.

 In Krivoy Rog, the tablets were distributed to “kitchens” where “cooks” worked.
 Through various manipulations, the “cooks” made methamphetamine from pseudoephedrine.
 The address of the “kitchen” was different each time and was never repeated.

-“If you and I were in this group, I wouldn’t know what you do, and you wouldn’t know what I do.
+“If you and I were in this group, I wouldn’t know what you were doing, and you wouldn’t know what I was doing.
 Everyone had their own role, one was to go to the post office, the second was to pick up straws (straws for drinks, they packaged drugs - ed.), the third was to take a bag.
 And the third doesn't even know what he's taking away.
 The fourth person must bring the bag to the apartment where the packaging will be done and leave.
 The fifth one comes and packs, the sixth one takes it and gives it away,” notes the head of the DSR.

 Detention of the "twenties"